0dayatday0/BattleFN-cheat-analysis/README.md

 Run the batch as administrator et voilà

-*If the sc start returns error 647 (The driver was not loaded because it failed its initialization call), it mean that the driver successfully loaded.
-The reason it returns this error it's described in the analysis paper*
+**If the sc start returns error 647 (The driver was not loaded because it failed its initialization call), it means that the driver successfully loaded.
+The reason it returns this error it's described in the analysis paper**

 No need to take care of cleaning up the mapper as it already self-unload and delete the service registry key.